davidburstrom/version-compatibility-gradle-plugin/README.md

 }
 ```

-The plugin will also create a lifecycle task called `compatibilityTest` which depends on all the compatibility test tasks.
+The plugin will also create a lifecycle task called `testCompatibility` which depends on all the compatibility test tasks.
 As the tests may take a substantial time to execute depending on the efficiency of the test implementations and the
 number of versions, it is not hooked up with the Gradle `check` or `build` lifecycle tasks by default.
 Either execute the task on demand, or wire it up explicitly, e.g.

 ```
 tasks.named("build").configure {
-    dependsOn(tasks.named("compatibilityTest"))
+    dependsOn(tasks.named("testCompatibility"))
 }
 ```